OpenFE icon

 OpenFE (Open Free Energy) is an open-source Python framework for alchemical free energy calculations, a physics-based computational method used in drug discovery to predict how strongly molecules interact with their environment or a protein target.
 Rather than scoring a single static pose like molecular docking, alchemical methods simulate the thermodynamics of molecular transformations, yielding quantitative binding affinity estimates in kcal/mol with statistical uncertainty.

-• Absolute Hydration Free Energy (AHFE): The free energy change when a molecule is transferred from vacuum into water.
-AHFE quantifies how much a compound prefers aqueous solution over the gas phase, a property directly linked to solubility and membrane permeability.
+This OpenFE run calculates Absolute Hydration Free Energy (AHFE): the free energy change when a neutral small molecule is transferred from vacuum into water.
+AHFE quantifies how much a compound prefers aqueous solution over the gas phase, a property linked to solubility and membrane permeability.

 OpenFE is developed by a consortium of pharmaceutical companies and academic groups, with GPU-accelerated simulations powered by OpenMM.